 This intermediate level course investigates figure illustration in the context of storyboarding and narrative for film, print and video applications.
 Character design and development, environments and narrative concepts will be explored through a series of assignments.

-VSCM.318 - Introduction to Web Design
+VSCM.318 - Digital Experience Design